Software for Sewing Projectors

 Other Optional Software: Inkscape and Affinity Designer

-All you need to project patterns is either Adobe (computer) or Xodo (mobile and Chromebooks).
-However, if you want more control on grading, altering, and adjusting patterns, then you may want to look into other programs such as Inkscape or Affinity Designer.
+All you need to project patterns is either Pattern Projector or Project & Cut.
+However, if you want more control on grading, altering, and adjusting patterns, then you may want to look into vector graphics programs such as Inkscape, Affinity Designer, or Adobe Illustrator.

-Basic grading and adjustments can be made in adobe.
-This is done using the comment tools in Adobe.
-This tutorial demonstrates grading and height adjustments using Adobe.
-However, if you want to make changes to the actual pattern lines, unfold, mirror, add seam allowance, and much more, you need to check out Inkscape or Affinity Designer.
+Basic grading and adjustments can be made in Pattern Projector.
+Simple grading between size and height adjustments can be done “on the fly”.
+However, if you want to make changes to the actual pattern lines, add seam allowance, FBA, and much more, you need to check out Inkscape or Affinity Designer.

 If you are not ready to branch out yet, don’t worry!
 Get the hang of pattern projecting then come back to the Tutorials page to learn about using Inkscape and Affinity Designer.